mozertdev/mictgl/README.md

-# mictgl - Microphone Toggle Script
+# mictgl - Microphone Toggle Script 🎙️

 **Version 0.1 (beta)**

-Control your microphone effortlessly on Linux!
-Mute and unmute with a single command, enhanced by customizable desktop notifications and sound alerts across ALSA, PulseAudio, and PipeWire.
+Control your microphone effortlessly on Linux! 🐧 Mute and unmute with a single command, enhanced by customizable desktop notifications and sound alerts across ALSA, PulseAudio, and PipeWire.
+It's a blazingly fast and lightweight solution... take a look.

-`mictgl` is a minimalist Bash script designed to provide quick and intuitive control over your microphone's mute/unmute state on Linux systems.
-It integrates seamlessly with ALSA, PulseAudio, and PipeWire, offering visual feedback via desktop notifications and optional sound alerts.
-This tool is ideal for integration into system hotkeys, enabling instant microphone toggling with ease.
+`mictgl` is a minimalist Bash script designed to give you quick and intuitive control over your microphone's mute/unmute state on Linux systems.
+It's incredibly lightweight, uses minimal system resources, and is ideal for integration into system hotkeys, enabling instant microphone toggling with ease! ✨

 ---